 ...with unexpected setbacks

-Through a personal contact to the Haitian singer TiCorn, (“petite Cornelia“ Schütt is of German descent) we became aware of the exemplary work of Ecole Amitié and decided to make a contribution to their continued survival.
+Through a personal connection with the Haitian singer TiCorn (“petite Cornelia” Schütt is of German descent), we became aware of the exemplary work carried out by the Ecole Amitie and would now like to contribute to its continued existence.